What are the benefits of smart meters for carers

 What is a smart meter?

 Smart meters are the next generation of gas and electricity meters.
 They come with an in-home display, which shows you how much energy you're using and how much it costs.
-Smart meters and in-home displays have many benefits for carers.
+For carers, the benefits of a smart meter include clearer energy information, automatic meter readings and fewer estimated bills.
+These residential smart meters can make it easier to support someone who may struggle to manage their energy account alone.

 How can you request a smart meter for someone else?